 In terms of pacing, 10 secs per mile is 6 secs per km for those that run in kilometres.Focus during the year

-- During the winter / spring months (January to April), typically the tempo sessions tend be longer in duration (anywhere between 40-60 minutes continuous running) and more continuous in nature (with fewer static recovery periods) as runners tend to focus on longer events such as half marathons and marathons.
+- During the winter / spring months (January to April) the tempo sessions tend be longer in duration (anywhere between 40-60 minutes continuous running) and more continuous in nature (with fewer static recovery periods) as runners tend to focus on longer events such as half marathons and marathons.

-- During the autumn / winter months (September to December), typically the tempo sessions will be a mixture of intervals and longer continuous tempo runs with the aim of building strength and endurance for the cross-country season and into the spring marathon season.
+- During the autumn / winter months (September to December) the tempo sessions will be a mixture of intervals and longer continuous tempo runs with the aim of building strength and endurance for the cross-country season and into the spring marathon season.

 - The tempo sessions have been planned to complement the Tuesday Track and Wednesday Hill sessions.
 However please do not feel you have to go to all three sessions or run them all flat out – be selective!

 Groups and PacingThe Tempo sessions are suitable for ALL runners regardless of their ability or speed.
-Runners will be split into 4 pace groups (depending on your Lactate Threshold pace) to ensure that everybody runs with those of similar abilities:
+Runners will be split into 4 pace groups (depending on your Lactate Threshold pace) to ensure that everybody runs with those of similar abilities.
+Please note that you do not have to be running at 8:30 per mile to join or benefit:

 - Group 1 - Sub 6:30 per mile or 4:02 per km